ageev/MacOS/README.md

 1. enable firewall via settings
 2. enable FileVault (full disk encryption) via settings
 3. for M1-based macs no need to seput firmware (NVRAM) password https://support.apple.com/en-us/HT204455
+4. "Mac doesn't need an antivirus" <- I should say I agree with this statement for now..
+I got used to much higher capabilities, performance, stability and AV usability on Windows systems then on MacOS (especially with M1 chips).
+I tried only Sophos for now and it's a disaster.
+It basically broke my system and I manually cleaned it.

+### Modifying system extentions
+You can list *system extentions* (it's like *services* in Windows) using ```systemextensionsctl list```.
+If you need to remove some of them you need to disable the [System Itegrity Protection](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection) first.
+On Apple-silicon macs you need to hold the TouchID button during boot to enter the Recovery Mode.
+Then go to "Options", pick a user and run the Terminal via the top menu bar.
+Disable SIP with ```csrutil disable``` & reboot.
+Use ```systemextensionsctl uninstall <teamId> <bundleId>``` to remove the extention.
+Reenable SIP using ```csrutil enable```

 ## Issues
 1. Not really a Mac issue, but keep in mind: slow USB-C speed with some monitors when USB-c connection to Mac is used.
 Monitor's built-in USB hub is usually a low speed one